The United States Capitol Building

-There are guided tours daily, Monday through Saturday, at 11:30 am, 1:00, 2:30 and 4:00 pm.
-Spanish language tours are offered Tuesdays, Wednesdays and Thursdays at 12:30 pm.
-All tours start in the Visitors' Center in the Jefferson Building.
+There are guided hour-long tours daily, Monday through Saturday.
+All tours start in the Visitors’ Center in the Jefferson Building.

 The Smithsonian Institution - The museums are open daily, except Christmas, from 10:00am to 5:30pm (Air & Space 10:00am to 7:30pm and Anacostia Museum which closes at 5 p.m.).
 Extended Summer hours are determined annually.
 Smithsonian Information Center: 202/357-2700 (voice) 202/357-2729 (TTY).
 Metro: Smithsonian or L'Enfant Plaza.
 Arlington National Cemetery - Open daily October through March from 8:00 a.m. to 5:00 pm, & April through September from 8:00 a.m. to 7:00pm, Tomb of the Unknown Soldier, the Amphitheater, the Custis-Lee Mansion & the graves of Presidents John F. Kennedy & William Howard Taft.
 Changing of the Guard at the Tomb of the Unknown Soldier every hour on the hour & every half hour during the summer months.
 Narrated bus tour: Adults $4.75 Children $2.25 (the buses run one half hour after opening to one half hour before closing) -(703) 692-0931 Metro: Arlington Cemetery

-The Pentagon - Offers free tours available by reservation only.
+Offers free tours available by reservation only.
 Tours are conducted Monday through Friday from 9 a.m. to 3 p.m.
-Tours are not conducted on weekends or federal holidays.
-To make a reservation please contact my Washington, DC office.
+To make a reservation please visit the Pentagon's tour page here.

 Mount Vernon Estate and Gardens - Home of George Washington.
 Mount Vernon is open seven days a week, every day of the year, including holidays and Christmas.